Why you’re putting up walls to protect yourself in your relationship

 One day, your partner comes home from the grocery store with all the necessities, but no blueberry muffins.

-Red signals and alarms immediately go off in your nervous system and rational brain goes offline:
+Red signals and alarms immediately go off in your nervous system and your rational brain goes offline:

 “He doesn’t love me anymore!”